AVSaiKumar/OfflineXcode/README.md

    - **Sensitive application data, including balance, is encrypted and stored in the Keychain, a secure system for sensitive data.**
    - **The application's private key is stored in an even more secure location, the Secure Enclave, a hardware-based security component.**
 2. **Transaction Initiation:**
-   - User requests a transaction through the application.
+   - User requests a transaction through the application INC is receiving and DEC is for sending.
 3. **Secure Enclave Access:**
    - Application sends a request to the Secure Enclave for sensitive operations.
 4. **Processing and Verification (within Secure Enclave):**